davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

 ## Grafana

 I bet I need another token from InfluxDB...
 Yup.
-Added that `bootstrap.sh`.
+Added that to `bootstrap.sh`.

 Easy part is done; Grafana starts up on http://localhost:3000/ (admin/admin) then asks for a new password (but will reuse admin).